 Research ensures responsible use of Finland's water resources in the future.

-Saastamoinen Foundation, together with Jenny and Antti Wihuri Foundation and Olvi Foundation, supports the University of Eastern Finland's research programme exploring aquatic environments as an accelerator of research, wealth and well-being in Eastern Finland.
-The programme has been granted a funding of EUR 2.6 million for 2019-2021.
+Together with the Jenny and Antti Wihuri Foundation and the OLVI Foundation, the Saastamoinen Foundation supports the University of Eastern Finland's project ”Water environment as an accelerator of prosperity and well-being in Eastern Finland”.
+The project has been granted €4.55 million for the period 2019–2024.

 Photo: Kimmo Syväri